utsav0/daily-dev-tips/src/pages/posts/html-input-multiple-attribute.md

 Did you know there is a multiple attribute for HTML input fields?

-If you ever worked with a file upload, you might know why you want this, but it even works on email fields!
+If you have ever worked with a file upload, you might know why you want this, but it even works on email fields!

 Today I will show you how it works and why you can benefit from it.